Education and Schools in Czech Republic

 - Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

 The education and schools sector in the Czech Republic is in a healthy state.
-Even better news for expat parents is that their children can attend public school at no cost provided that they are EU nationals or legal residents.
+Even better news for expat parents is that their children can attend public school at no cost, provided that they are EU nationals or legal residents.
 This is the case from pre-primary school up to and including university.
+But, seeing as the language of instruction in public schools is Czech, most expat parents choose to enrol their children in private or international schools instead.

 Schooling is compulsory from the age of six to 15.
-The school year runs from early September to late June the following year.
+The school year runs from early September to late June.

 Public schools in Czech Republic

-Teaching in the Czech Republic's public schools is conducted entirely in the Czech language.
-This includes university.
-Some expat parents are discouraged by this but there are advantages to expat children being taught in Czech – namely, it's a good way for them to learn the language and thus assimilate into the new culture more easily, which is especially important for expats planning a long stay in the country.
+Teaching in the Czech Republic's public schools is conducted entirely in the Czech language, with either English or German taught as a second language.
+Some expat parents are discouraged by this but there are advantages to expat children being taught in Czech, the biggest of which is that it's a good way for them to learn the language and subsequently assimilate into the culture more easily, which is especially important for expats planning a long stay in the country.
 Some schools take difficulties with the language into account when assessing students in subjects such as Czech language and literature.

 Private schools in Czech Republic

-Private schools in the Czech Republic are partly funded by the state and partly funded by fees paid by parents.
+Private schools in the Czech Republic are partly funded by the state and partly funded by tuition.
 Some of these schools are bilingual, teaching in both Czech and English, or sometimes Czech and German.
 Expat parents who can't quite fit international school fees into their budget but are still concerned about their children having difficulties with the Czech language may find these schools to be an ideal solution.

 International schools in Czech Republic